flabbergastedbd/tunnelshade.github.io/_posts/2014-06-27-wordpress-tricks.markdown

 + Privilege escalation
 + [Content is never displayed unfiltered in the admin](http://make.wordpress.org/core/handbook/reporting-security-vulnerabilities/#why-are-some-users-allowed-to-post-unfiltered-html)

-Reported these to wordpress and they proved that I am **dumb**.
-The bugs were classified as :
+Reported these to wordpress and they classified these bugs as :

 + Won't Fix
 + N.A